vkkreddy45/Cuisine-Predictor/README.md

     b. preprocess():

-        This function is used to clean the read data using normalaization techniques like stemming, lemataization etc. In this function firstly we append all the ingredients data into a list from a data frame and then we convert all the characters to lower.
+        This function is used to clean the read data using normalaization techniques like stemming, lemataization etc. In this function firstly we append all the ingredients data into a list from a data frame and then we convert all the characters to lower. we also append input so that it will be passed to the next function and get vectorized.
 Then we check if there are any digits and replace them as empty and then using nltk we tokenize the data.
-Finally, we check if there are any stop words and then remove then by not appending them into a list.
+Finally, we check if there are any stop words and then remove them by not appending them into a list.

      c. vectorization():

          This function is used to vectorize all the data that is returned from the previous function.
-In this function we store the first index vectorized data in to one variable as this is the vectorized input that we are using as input and then we store the remaining data into other variable which we using the next function.
+In this function we store the first index vectorized data in to one variable as this is the vectorized input that we are using as input and then we store the remaining data into other variable which we use in the next function.

      d. model():

          This function is used to build a model, create a pipeline and for train_test_split.
 In this function we first build the model with SVC() and create a pipeline.
-Then we train, test and split the data.
-Then we fit the data into the created pipeline and find the cuisine.
+Then we train, test and split the data and fit the data into the created pipeline and find the cuisine.

      e.
 TopnRecipe():